user1m/votingdapptut/Readme.md

 * To be clear, truffle is not covered in this tutorial.
 Check out [Mahesh's other tutorial](https://medium.com/@mvmurthy/full-stack-hello-world-voting-ethereum-dapp-tutorial-part-2-30b3d335aa1f).

-In this tutorial you'll briefly get familiar with the following technologies:
+### In this tutorial you'll briefly get familiar with the following technologies:

 * [web3JS](https://github.com/ethereum/web3.js/) - Javascript API that allows you to interact with the Ethereum blockchain
 * [solc](https://github.com/ethereum/solc-js) - JS bindings for the Solidity compiler
 * [testrpc](https://github.com/ethereumjs/testrpc) - An in memory ethereum blockchain simulator

+**NOTE: I highly recommend copying the code found in this tutorial line by line in order to understand exactly what each line of code does.
+That's why I've split the code the way I did, in more modular chunks.**

-### Table of Contents:
+## Table of Contents:

 * [Writing a contract](#writing-a-contract)
 * [Run TestRPC](#run-testrpc)